 Having a guided safari allows you the luxury (if you will) to give someone else the responsibility to do the driving while you keep your eyes wide open.
 The ranger encourages everyone to keep their eyes open and if they spot an animal to annouce it without yelling (more on this in a minute).

 Our ranger was excellent, he is an employee of Viva Safari and was a wealth of information.
-He spotted the majority of the animals knowing exactly what road to drive through so we can view as many of animals in the park as possible.
+He spotted the majority of the animals knowing exactly what road to drive through so that we may have the opportunity to view as many of animals in the park as possible.

-Keep in the mind park is massive, and there is no way you can cover all of the park and a 1 day safari is not nearly enough in my opinion.
+Keep in mind the park is massive, and there is no way you can ever cover all of the park, and a 1 day safari is not nearly enough in my opinion.

 I had my eyes wide open that I spotted the majority of the animals the ranger did not spot.
 I saw a jackal, hare, monitor lizard, terrapin, vervet monkey, alligator, and a few other animals that my fellow passengers didn't spot.
 One of the passengers spotted a few rhinos and screamed it out that the rhinos made a mad dash.
 This is why you communicate with a lower voice, you scare the animals away :(

 Some of the animals I was so excited to see where of course many of the Big 5 especially the elephants and rhinos, but the warhogs, zebra, wildebeest and giraffe were also some of the animals I wanted to see and thankfully I did.

 I did not see the leopard, hyenas, wild dogs or any of the small mongoose type animals like the meerkats.
 Hopefully next time.